-All produce is picked up at our barn at 13364 Green Valley Rd. in Sebastopol.
+All produce is picked up at our barn at 13024E Green Valley Rd. in Sebastopol.
 The fields and garden are a short walk from the barn.
 The fields and garden are open 7 days a week for u-pick and enjoyment.
 For more thorough directions, please see our Contact page.

 Can I come on either harvest pick-up day?

-Yes, members can come on either Saturday pick-up or Tuesday pick-up, whichever you choose, you don't have to tell us which day you're coming, and it can change each week.
-We do ask that you come fill up your bag only once per week.
+Members can come on either Saturday pick-up or Tuesday pick-up, whichever you choose, you don't have to tell us which day you're coming, and it can change each week.
+Members may only fill their bag once per week.
 For example, if the season starts on a Saturday, "Week 1" would encompass a Saturday pick-up and the following Tuesday pick-up.
-You could come get your produce on either day, we just ask that you do not fill your bag on both Saturday and Tuesday of Week 1.
+You could come get your produce on either day, we just ask that you do not fill your bag on both Saturday and Tuesday of the same week.

-You're welcome to come to the farm for u-picking, flowers, herbs and enjoyment as often as you like.
+Members are welcome to come to the farm for u-picking, flowers, herbs and enjoyment sunrise to sunset, 7 days a week.

-Our model is unique in what you are paying for is a relationship to the farm, and a share of the farm's harvest, access to u-pick crops and the garden, invites to events, and access — rather than a set quantity of produce each week.
+Our model is unique in that what you are paying for is a relationship to the farm —a free-choice share of the farm's harvest, access to u-pick crops and the garden, invites to events, and access — rather than a set quantity of produce each week.

-In contrast to transactional economics (i.e. "How much can we sell this apple for?" or, "How cheaply can I buy this apple?") the question that informs our pricing is, "How much does the farm need from our adult members to grow bountiful food for them while also taking care of the land, planet, farmers, and our farmworkers?"
+The main questions that informs our pricing is, "How much does the farm need from each adult member to grow bountiful food for them while taking care of our soil, ecosystem, and farmers?"

 Yes.
-Please request share price assistance in our sign-up form.
+Please request share price assistance in the sign-up form.
 We cannot guarantee share price assistance funds will be available.
-Share price assistance is funded by other members who've donated to our Share Price Assistance Fund!
+Share price assistance is funded by other members who've donated to our Share Price Assistance Fund.

-Can I give away produce to friends and relatives?
+Can I give out produce to friends and relatives?

-In general, your harvest share is meant to provide for the daily needs of you and your household.
-If you would like to bring produce from the farm to your Grandma every week, we ask that you count her as an adult member of your household when signing up.
+Generally, your harvest share is meant to provide for the daily needs of you and your household.
+If you would like to share produce from the farm with a friend or relative regularly every week, we ask that you count them as adult members of your household when signing up.

 Does the share include fruit?

-The share 2018 share will include melons, strawberries, raspberries, wild blackberries... and of course fruiting vegetables like squash, tomatoes, eggplant, peppers, etc. We don’t have any tree fruit at this time.
+The 2019 share will include melons, strawberries, wild blackberries... and of course fruiting vegetables like squash, tomatoes, eggplant, peppers, etc. We don’t have any tree fruit at this time.

-If you are going to be away for part of the harvest season you're welcome to offer friends or family members your share in your stead.
-Please orient them as much as possible to the farm yourself and have them check in with one of us the first time they come to the farm.
+If you are going to be away for part of the harvest season you're welcome to have friends or family pick up your share instead.
 Vacations are a great opportunity to give the gift of the CSA experience to someone you love.

-Can I sign-up Participate on a monthly or weekly basis?
+Can I join the CSA on a monthly or weekly basis?

 can I come visit the farm before signing up?

 Yes!
-We'd be happy to show you around the farm and answer any questions you have.
+We'd be happy to show you around the farm!
+Please contact us.

 Can I join late into a season?

-Yes, if there is space once a harvest season is underway.
-We can pro-rate the cost.
+Yes, if there is space open once a harvest season is underway we can pro-rate the cost.